wilsonmar/VisualStudio/PerfTest.md

 1) Download "Agents for Microsoft Visual Studio 2013" 287 MB file VS2013_RTM_AGTS_ENU.iso
 from http://www.microsoft.com/en-us/download/details.aspx?id=40750.

-2) Use Pismo
-or other program to mount the iso file.
+2) Use Pismo or WinZip or other program to mount the iso file as a folder/drive.

+ The .iso contains vstf (Visual Studio Test Facility) assets:
+ * A TestController folder containing **vstf_testcontroller.exe**.
+ * A TestAgent folder containing **vstf_testagent.exe**.

 3) Run the **Test Agent Configuration Tool** (TestAgentConfig.exe).